You are viewing this site in staging mode. Click in this bar to return to normal site.

 Description

-Dahlia ‘Bishop of York’ produces a healthy bed of lush, deep-purple foliage, studded with sunny yellow blooms for numerous months from July.
+Dahlia ‘Bishop of York’ produces a healthy bed of lush, deep-purple almost black foliage, studded with sunny golden yellow blooms for numerous months from July and grows to a mature height of 90 cm.

-The tasteful colour and texture combination looks stunning in large vintage metal containers with feathery grasses, tall Rudbeckia and dark trailing foliage plants, fitting well into both modern and traditional garden designs.
+The contrast of the colours and texture combination looks stunning in large vintage metal containers with feathery grasses, tall Rudbeckia and dark trailing foliage plants, fitting well into both modern and traditional garden designs.

-Anemone-flowering ‘Bishop of York’ blooms profusely from mid-summer until frost signals dormancy for the plants.
-Keep deadheading spent flowerheads, or better still, cut the ochre flowers for uplifting seasonal floral arrangements and bouquets.
+Paeony-Flowered ‘Bishop of York’ blooms profusely from mid-summer until frost signals dormancy for the plants.
+Keep deadheading spent flowerheads which measure 10 cm, or better still, cut the golden flowers for uplifting seasonal floral arrangements and bouquets.

 Care Guide